 This retirement calculator is a tool that will help you establish how much money you need to save each month to receive a decent retirement.
 It will also calculate what your monthly retirement income will be.
 If you ever wondered how much to save for retirement every month, or how many more years you need to work, this calculator is going to help you.
-If you want more detailed tools on retirement plans, check out the 401k retirement calculator.
+If you want more detailed tools on retirement plans, check out the 401k calculator for retirement.

 Why save for retirement?